-Proposed Amendment to the Net Metering ProgramPosted by b5baxter in News, on May 25, 2018
+Proposed Amendment to the Net Metering ProgramPosted by Rob Baxter in Uncategorized, on May 25, 2018

 On April 20th BC Hydro announced changes to the net-metering program.
 The announcement was made late on a Friday afternoon, which is when one makes announcements that you hope the public and media will ignore.

 About 95% of the projects under net-metering are solar energy (photovoltaic) projects.
 The immediate change would limit the size of projects based on the utility customer’s electrical consumption in the prior year.
 BC Hydro has stated that this change won’t have a major affect on new participation since most projects would fall below this threshold.
 However, the submission as it is written will create additional hurdles for many new applicants and prevent some important new projects from going forward.